fabioarnold/tigerbeetle/src/vopr_hub/README.md

 # VOPR Hub

-*When a VOPR is run with the `send` flag and a seed fails, it will send a bug report to the VOPR Hub.
-The VOPR Hub then replays the seed locally in `Debug` mode and collects the logs in order to automatically create a GitHub issue.*
+*The VOPR Hub collects the seeds for crash, liveness and correctness reports from the VOPR simulators running permanently in CI or on local dev machines.
+The VOPR Hub then checks out that commit, replays the seed locally in Debug mode, collects the logs, and automatically creates a GitHub issue, also deduplicating against existing issues if necessary.*

 ## The VOPR